 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We know getting antivirus software can be expensive.
-Unfortunately, most devices don’t have adequate protection available.
-That leaves your brand new system vulnerable to hackers.
-Case in point: In 2021, around 50 million people had their health care data breached by hackers.
 If this statistic seems scary, keep reading to learn why you still need antivirus software, how it protects you and your loved ones, and whether you can avoid paying high prices by using free antivirus programs.

 How does antivirus software protect your device?